Introduction

 The dependency direction: infrastructure → application → domain.
 A request flows inward: the controller (infrastructure) calls a handler (application), which uses domain types and a repository interface.
 The repository implementation (infrastructure) knows how to persist those types—but the domain doesn't know the implementation exists.

 This keeps your business logic testable without frameworks and portable across different infrastructure choices.
+Need to swap Postgres for MongoDB?
+Only the repository implementation changes.
+The domain doesn't care.

 internal data class Product(